Don't worry! Your Anxiety Treatment Plan is Here

-Unfortunately, this fear response get triggered even when you don’t need.
-In fact, hundreds and hundreds of times when you don’t need it.
+Unfortunately, this fear response gets triggered even when you don't need it.
+In fact, hundreds and hundreds of times when you don't need it.
 Just IN CASE one of these times, you did need it.
-When your mind determines that you don’t need it, it is designed go away.
-When it doesn’t, it is anxiety.
+When your mind determines that you don't need it, it is designed to go away.
+When it doesn't, it is anxiety.

-(There are many reasons anxiety stays when you are not in physical danger, I explain them thoroughly in my Biology of Fear video.)
+(There are many reasons anxiety stays when you are not in physical danger, I explain them thoroughly in my Banish Anxiety Class.)

 Don't judge yourself for being a freak because you have anxiety when you don't need it.
 I still maintain it is not your fault, because the fear response feels so scary that anyone: happy people, strong people, good people, competent people, amazing people, many, many people can and do get caught in its grasp.
 It is so easy to do.

 When you walk around no one could tell you are suffering, can they?
-You know how well you hide it?
+Do you know how well you hide it?
 Yep, they are just hiding it, too.
 You are not alone.

-I understand you.
-I have felt what you feel before.
+Also, I understand you.
+Unfortunately, I have felt what you feel before.
 Sometimes I wondered if what I felt was anxiety.
 Do you?
-Let’s clear that up.
+Let's clear that up.

-Please note: there are over a 100 recorded anxiety symptoms.
-Some of the lesser know anxiety symptoms can freak someone out because they feel different or they are afraid is something else entirely.
+Please note: there are over 100 recorded anxiety symptoms.
+Some of the lesser know anxiety symptoms can freak someone out because they feel different or they are afraid it is something else entirely (like a brain tumor or heart attack).
 You can self-diagnose and self-treat anxiety, but if there is a symptom you are not sure about, please see your primary care physician for clarity.

 Here are the most common anxiety symptoms.

-Temperature change.
-Too hot or so chilled you can’t stop shaking.
-Redness in face or turning pale.
+- Temperature change.
+Too hot or so chilled you can't stop shaking.
+Redness in the face or turning pale.

-Physical pain, Headaches, backaches, foot and hand pain.
-Chest pain.
+- Physical pain, headaches, backaches, foot and hand pain & chest pain.

-Tension in body. in ability to relax.
+- Tension in the body. inability to relax.
 TMJ.
 Numbness and tingling.
 Dizziness.

-Empty mind.
-Feeling like lost touch with reality.
-Feeling like you re going crazy.
+- Empty mind.
+Feeling like a lost touch with reality.
+Feeling like you're going crazy.

 Many words are used to describe anxiety.